iv4xr-project/JLabGym/docs/ControlAndObservation.md

 # Controlling and Observing Lab Recruits

 This document explains JLabGym's APIs and relevant data structures to control the Lab Recruits game, and to observe its state.
+There are three main classes you need to know:

+* the class `LabRecruitsEnvironment` provides the API to control and observe Lab Recruits.
+* the class `LabWorldModel` represents the state of of Lab Recruits.
+* the class `LabEntity` represents the state of an in-game entity.

+---
-### Control
+### `LabRecruitsEnvironment`
+---

 To control a running instance of Lab Recruits you need an instance of [`LabRecruitsEnvironment`](./src/main/java/environments/LabRecruitsEnvironment.java).
 See [README.md](./README.md) for an example of how to create it and how to bind it to a running Lab Recruits.